 Is it Edible?

 Many houseplant owners question the edibility of this plant.
-We have good news for them as the NC State University declares the Creeping Charlie indoor plant edible.
+We have good news for them as the NC State University declares the Creeping Charlie plant edible.
 The leaves of this plant are essential for making tea.

 Health Benefits of Pilea Nummularifolia